meltano/meltano/docs/src/_tutorials/logging.md

 A logging.yaml contains a few key sections that you should be aware of.

 - `formatters` - This section contains the formatters that are used by the handlers.
 This controls the output format of the log messages (e.g. json).
-- `handlers` - This section contains the handlers which are used the loggers.
+- `handlers` - This section contains the handlers which are used by the loggers.
 This controls the output destination of the log messages (e.g. the console).
 - `loggers` - This section allows you to explicitly control specific module/class/etc named loggers.

 A few key points to note: